chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 A criterion for the use of ``.msh`` file in Lethe is that the boundaries have an associated ID number.
 These numbers can be added in Gmsh.

 The boundaries from the mesh must be linked to a Physical object.
-In 3D for example, the inlet, outlet and walls must be specified as Physical surfaces.
+In 3D for example, the inlet, outlet and walls must be specified as ``Physical surfaces``.
 Selecting the surface for the inlet and outlet can be done easily, and then the ``.geo`` file can be text-edited to add a new physical surface with the remaining surfaces.

-The physical volume must also be specified.
-In this specific case, there are four boundaries: inlets with no tracer (1), inlet with tracer (2), walls (3) and outlets (4).
+In this specific case, there are four boundaries: inlets with no tracer (1), inlet with tracer (2), walls (3) and outlets (4), as stated in the ``.geo`` file (see excerpt in the text block below).

 .. code-block:: text